-We're featuring highlights on the role of one such advisor-the financial advisor-from our expert's point of view.
+We're featuring highlights on the role of one such advisor-the financial advisor-from a professional point of view.

-AN EXPERT'S POINT OF VIEW
+AN EXPERT POINT OF VIEW

-Our financial planning expert from RBC, Lucy Lam, PFP, offers top tips on what to look for and what to ask to find an advisor who best fits your needs, stage of life, and future legacy goals.
-Lucy volunteers with our Chinese-Canadian Planned Gift Committee.
+We sought financial planning expertise from a professional.
+Here are top tips on what to look for and what to ask, to find an advisor who best fits your needs, stage of life, and future legacy goals.